nark/magicbox/README.md

 ### GPIO setup

 The GPIO setup can be a little tricky because you have to carefully track what GPIO pin of the Raspberry Pi is used and for what device.

+Magicbox provides a deatiled view of your GPIO pins and attached devices at `http://localhost:3000/admin/dashboard/gpio` to help you fix potential issues.

 ### Rooms

 ### Devices